 Statement on Body of Work

 My paintings explore ideas of Fold, Gesture and Movement.
 These are approached in two ongoing series; Solid Movement and Folding Gesture.
 Solid Movement is an investigation into gesture and its ability to encapsulate time and psyche, fuse internal and external, and record conceptual state changes in solidified form.
 Folding Gesture explores changes in spatial order that appear fractured or fragmented.
 These states can remain calm or reconfigure coherence in the painting.
-I am interested in the connection between a fold as it relates to architecture or design and gesture as it relates to aspects of drawing and 20th century painting.
+I am interested in the connection between a fold as it relates to architecture or design and gesture as it relates to aspects of drawing and 20th-century painting.
 This series struggles to define beauty, exploring abstraction as incident and artifact of the process in which paint is applied, exposing interior and exterior spaces that may not coexist.
 There is a constant struggle between surface and ground; between paint and the boundaries within the painting.
 This series of work attempts to unify my sculptural endeavors with my interests in painting.

-Installations built encompass three-dimensional landscapes frozen in the midst of a chaotic event.
+Installations built encompass three-dimensional landscapes frozen amid a chaotic event.
 This “event” is reminiscent of a landscape that has been caught in a fictitious disaster.
-By incorporating drawing and painting with objects and found materials, this ignites play between the structure of the gallery and the theatrics of the painterly gesture and their united associations.
-This sense of theater is a formal extension of the shadows cast by gallery lights, the configuration of the wall, ceiling, and the intrinsic architectural nature of the given space.
+By incorporating drawing and painting with objects and found materials, ignites play between the structure of the gallery and the theatrics of the painterly gesture and their united associations.
+This sense of theater is a formal extension of the shadows cast by gallery lights, the configuration of the wall, and ceiling, and the intrinsic architectural nature of the given space.

 Overall, my work explores space; both physically and psychologically.
-This refers to “Space” as it is applied to a two dimensional surface, or a three dimensional location.
+This refers to “Space” as it is applied to a two-dimensional surface, or a three-dimensional location.

 Above image, taken by Rustin McCann, Photographer.